JA6F/DUT/README.md

 ## Contribution Opportunities

 Scholars, researchers, and enthusiasts are invited to engage with this project.
 Contributions may include:

 - Suggestions for refinement or expansion of the theoretical framework.
 - Critical evaluations of the proposed mechanisms and predictions.
 - Experimental or observational insights to strengthen the theory's testability.
-- ## Contribution Opportunities

-Academics, researchers, and enthusiasts are invited to participate in this project.
-Contributions may include:

 - Suggestions for refining or expanding the theoretical framework.
 - Critical evaluations of the proposed mechanisms and predictions.
 - Experimental or observational ideas to strengthen the testability of the theory.